Minimal β data only

 Mold scripts are written in the Python subset supported by Monty, a Rust implementation of Python's core semantics.
 No system Python required.

-Your script must define a function named transform that accepts data and returns the result:
+Your script must define a function named transform that receives data and returns the result.
+Only declare the parameters you need β args, env, and headers are passed as keyword arguments:

 For quick one-liners, use -e.
 The expression receives data and its return value is the output: